 Microbiome dominance correlates with coral disease susceptibility.
-We visualized the evolution of coral disease susceptibility and multiple measures of microbiome diversity using ancestral state reconstruction (Figs. S1 & S2), then tested whether microbial alpha or beta diversity correlated with disease susceptibility using phylogenetic generalized least squares (PGLS).
+We visualized the evolution of coral disease susceptibility and multiple measures of microbiome diversity using ancestral state reconstruction (Supplementary Figs. S1 & S2), then tested whether microbial alpha or beta diversity correlated with disease susceptibility using phylogenetic generalized least squares (PGLS).
 We found no evidence for an effect of microbiome ecological richness or evenness (considered individually) on disease susceptibility (Supplementary Data Table 3), and limited evidence for an effect of microbiome composition on disease susceptibility (Supplementary Information; Supplementary Data Table 4).
 However, given that cross-species differences in a limited number of dominant microbes were very notable in the data, we hypothesized that corals with highly abundant bacterial taxa might display more disease vulnerability.
 To quantify this, ecological dominance among identified ASVs was calculated using Simpson’s Index, which estimates the probability that two species drawn from a population belong to the same group, and thereby incorporates aspects of both richness and evenness simultaneously.
 We correlated Simpson’s Index against coral disease prevalence for either all coral samples, or those in mucus, tissue, or skeleton considered individually.
-In coral tissue, microbiome dominance significantly correlated with disease, explaining roughly 27% of overall variation in disease susceptibility across coral species (PGLS: R2 = 0.27, p = 0.0006, FDR q = 0.025; Supplementary Data Table 3a; Fig S1C).
+In coral tissue, microbiome dominance significantly correlated with disease, explaining roughly 27% of overall variation in disease susceptibility across coral species (PGLS: R2 = 0.27, p = 0.0006, FDR q = 0.025; Supplementary Data Table 3a; Supplementary Fig S1C).
 No other combination of alpha diversity measure and compartment correlated with disease after accounting for multiple comparisons (Fig. 2B).
 Thus, microbiome dominance as measured by Simpson’s Index was a far stronger predictor of coral disease susceptibility than 𝛼-diversity measures that considered either richness or evenness individually.
 Regionally-specific analysis, which eliminates potential confounders due to the global nature of the comparison, recaptured this dominance-disease relationship (Supplementary Information; Supplementary Data Table 3b).
-Further testing showed that corals dominated by γ-proteobacteria drove the dominance-disease trend, suggesting a specific microbe (rather than a general ecological feature) might be responsible for this striking correlation (Supplementary Information; Supplementary Table 3c)
+Further testing showed that corals dominated by γ-proteobacteria drove the dominance-disease trend, suggesting a specific microbial genus (rather than a general ecological feature) might be responsible for this striking correlation (Supplementary Information; Supplementary Table 3c)